eduherminio/FileParser/README.md

 Seems effortless to process these kind of simple `.txt` files using C++, right?

-Well, using C# things are not that straight-forward, and that's why FileParser was created for.
+Well, using C# things are not so straight-forward, and that's why `FileParser` was created for.